GPenet/sk_is18/README.md

 The code first version has been tested in April/May 2021.

 Benchmarks showed that blue's code was much better.
-The second version expected to be ready in the first months of 2022 tries to approach blue's performance.
+The third version expected to be ready in summer 2022 tries to approach blue's performance.

 The Unavoidable sets (UA) generator has been completely rewritten, using a mixed funciton combining a "brute force generator" and the previously seen unavoidable sets.
 The generation is now done in some milliseconds compared to several hundred milliseconds with the previous code.